engineyard/ey-docs/pages/custom-chef-recipes.md

 ## Setup Chef Environment

-In order to be able to develop chef recipes that build (and rebuild each time you start an instance) dependencies of your application, you need to install a few gems and set up API credentials for your AppCloud account.
+In order to be able to develop chef recipes that build (and rebuild each time you start an instance) dependencies of your application, you need to install a few gems and set up API credentials for your Cloud account.

 ### Install The Engineyard Gem